 SpaceX Falcon 9 rocket launches 28 Starlink satellites to orbit from Florida (photos)

-SpaceX has launched another Starlink mission, keeping a steady pace of adding to the satellite megaconstellation every few days.
+There's no rest for the space-enthused Starlink launch follower, as SpaceX continues lofting more of the internet satellites into orbit.

-A Falcon 9 rocket launched SpaceX's Starlink 6-75 mission Thursday night (May 1) from Cape Canaveral Space Force Station (CCSFS) in Florida.
-The Space Coast liftoff occurred at 9:51 p.m.
-EDT (0151 GMT on May 2) from CCSFS's Launch Complex-40 (LC-40) .
+A Falcon 9 rocket launched SpaceX's Starlink 6-93 mission Tuesday night (May 6) from Cape Canaveral Space Force Station (CCSFS) in Florida.
+Liftoff occurred at 9:17 p.m.
+EDT (0117 GMT on May 7) from CCSFS's Launch Complex-40 (LC-40) — one of two launch sites the company operates on the Space Coast.

-The rocket carried 28 new Starlink satellites to low Earth orbit (LEO), where they will join a constellation of more than 7,200 broadband satellites.
+The Falcon 9 carried the 28 new Starlink satellites to low Earth orbit (LEO), where they will join a constellation of more than 7,200 of the internet satellites.

-Main engine cutoff of the Falcon 9 booster's nine Merlin engines occurred about 2.5 minutes into flight, followed quickly by stage separation.
-The rocket's first stage, a booster designated B1080, executed a retrograde burn to slow its velocity as the second stage continued on to LEO.
+The Falcon 9 booster supporting this mission, a vehicle designated B1085, executed main engine cutoff of its nine Merlin engines about 2.5 minutes into flight, followed quickly by stage separation.
+B1085 then performed a retrograde burn to slow its velocity on its way back down to Earth, as the Falcon 9's second stage continued on to LEO.

-Approximately eight minutes after liftoff, B1080 landed safely on SpaceX's Just Read the Instructions drone ship, stationed in the Atlantic Ocean.
-This was the 18th launch of B1080 and the booster's 12th Starlink mission.
+About eight minutes after liftoff, B1085 landed safely on SpaceX's Just Read the Instructions drone ship, stationed in the Atlantic Ocean.
+This was the seventh launch of B1085 and the booster's third Starlink mission.

-The rocket's upper stage continued toward LEO with its 28 Starlink satellites and deployed them there one hour into flight as planned.
+The rocket's upper stage continued toward LEO, where the 28 Starlink satellites were deployed on schedule about one hour into flight.
 They will spend the next few days maneuvering into more specific orbits to join SpaceX's growing megaconstellation.

-SpaceX's Starlink network consists of more than 7,200 satellites and counting, operating in a grid to form a lattice across nearly all of the planet, save for the poles.
-Starlink offers users a high-speed internet connection from anywhere (other than the poles) they are able to point their Starlink receiver toward the sky.
+SpaceX's Starlink network consists of more than 7,200 operational satellites and counting.
+Each about the size of a large table, not counting their broad solar arrays, the satellites operate in a grid to form a lattice across nearly all of the planet, excluding the poles.
+Starlink offers customers a high-speed internet connection from anywhere (other than the poles) they are able to point their Starlink receiver toward the sky.

 Get the Space.com Newsletter